whamcloud/Online-Help/docs/api/rest_API.md

 ## <a name="1.1"></a>Introduction
-The manager server web interface and command line interface (CLI) included with the Intel® Manager for Lustre\* software are built on the REST API, which is accessed via HTTP.
+The manager server web interface and command line interface (CLI) included with the Manager for Lustre\* software are built on the REST API, which is accessed via HTTP.
 This API is available for integration with third party applications.
 The types of operations possible using the API include creating a file system, checking the system for alert conditions, and downloading performance metrics.
 All functionality